tdwg/mids/source/mappings/README.md

 ## Mapping specification
 ### General recommendations
 When a field has multiple values, it is recommended to delimit it using the `|` (pipe) character.
-It is optional to make this enumeration more human-readable by including whitespace around it, i.e. padding the pipe with spaces.

-Therefore, when interpreting a `|`-delimited string, any trailing whitespace must be ignored.

 Any SSSOM mapping files should be UTF-8 encoded.